codekitchen/liferaft/README.md

 ## Status

 The core Raft algorithm is implemented.
 There is a deterministic simulation testing framework starting to take shape in [the tests](raft_test.go).
-The only failure mode tested so far is network latency, but that has already uncovered a few bugs and helped build confidence in the implementation.
+The only failure modes tested so far are network latency and crashed/restarted nodes, but that has already uncovered a few bugs and helped build confidence in the implementation.
 The tests check seven invariants from the [etcd raft tla+ spec](https://github.com/etcd-io/raft/blob/main/tla/etcdraft.tla) after each step.

 There is also a real-network wrapper which can be run in a 3-node cluster using the [Procfile](Procfile).
 It provides a simple CLI for a distributed key/value store with `get x` and `set x y` commands.
 It can be run with [overmind](https://github.com/DarthSim/overmind) and then you can use `overmind connect <procname>` to connect to a CLI and interact with it.
 Commands are forwarded to the leader node when necessary.
 It only works ephemerally right now, it doesn't save state to disk.